uc-cdis/gen3.org/content/_index.md

     detail: Engage Gen3’s broad user community.
 Ask a question, answer a question, request a new feature, or see if anyone else has approached a technical or scientific problem like yours in their Gen3 data commons.
   f4:
     title: Customizable Options for Data Queries
     detail: Gen3’s UI includes a data exploration tool you can customize for your data.
-You can choose the queries or faceted searches your user community wants; decide whether the data is able to leave the cloud or not; or develop your own UI over Gen3 APIs.
+You can choose the queries or faceted searches your user community wants; decide whether the data is able to leave the cloud or not; or develop your own apps over Gen3 APIs.
   f5:
     title: Security & Compliance
-    detail: Gen3 can deployed with various levels of security and compliance.
+    detail: Gen3 can be deployed with various levels of security and compliance.
 Deploy your data commons or ecosystem with the controls needed for your data and your user community.
   f6:
     title: Control Data Access—Or Not
-    detail: You can leave your data open to the Internet or control access at deeper levels within your own data use ontology, from the metadata to the data objects.
+    detail: You can leave your data open to the Internet or control access at deeper levels within your own data use ontology, from the core data to the data objects.
 g3Contributor:
   title: Contributor
   fig: figs/cdis-logo.svg